Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 Why is this resurfacing right now?

-What I don't understand, frankly, is why she persists in doing things in public, which are just is just gonna attract unflattering attention.
+What I don't understand, frankly, is why she persists in doing things in public, which is just going to attract unflattering attention.

 I think she'd be better off working for her causes in private rather than in public.

-And if she's gonna work for good causes, don't start rehashing all of that painful past.
+And if she's going to work for good causes, don't start rehashing all of that painful past.

 Move on.